matloff/TidyverseSkeptic/README.md

 for a day.
 Teach him how to fish, and he can eat for a lifetime."
 The same is true for **data.table**.

-*What Tidy promoters want R beginners NOT to learn:;*
+### What Tidy promoters want R beginners NOT to learn

 The Tidyers make a point of avoiding the most basic parts of base-R: